-The loss of our relationship with entrotech, or any other supplier, could result in the delay of the manufacture and delivery of some of our automotive film products.
-For more information, see Part I, Item 1A-Risk Factors-A material disruption from our suppliers, or our inability to obtain a sufficient supply of product from alternate suppliers, could cause us to be unable to meet customer demands or increase our costs.
+The loss of our relationship with any of our suppliers or contract manufacturers, could result in the delay of the manufacture and delivery of some of our automotive film products.
+For more information, see Risk Factor-A material disruption from our contract manufacturers or suppliers, or our inability to obtain a sufficient supply of product from alternate suppliers, could cause us to be unable to meet customer demands or increase our costs.